Upgrade to the __tier_name__

 Mountain House Hack for Mac and Cheese

 There’s nothing better than mac & cheese for lunch!
-Plus, it’s kid-friendly!
-You can give it to the kids right out of the pouch and spice up your own serving with some tasty toppings like salsa and sour cream!
+You can divide up servings of this kid-friendly meal right out of the pouch or spice up your own serving with some tasty toppings like salsa and sour cream!

 Cheesy Ham & Pineapple Sandwich